-- Items 4 and 10 were updated to reflect a change to the name of Towle's Registered Mutual Fund.
-The fund's name changed from Towle Deep Value Fund to Towle Value Fund. - Item 11 was updated to describe that employees sometimes engage in business activities outside of Towle, and that employees are prohibited from using their roles with any charitable or for-profit organization to solicit clients or investors for Towle investment advisory products.
+- Items 4 and 10 were updated to reflect a change to the name of Towle's Registered Fund.
+The fund's name changed from Towle Deep Value Fund to Towle Value Fund. - Item 4 has been updated to report Towle's assets under management as well as its assets under advisement.
+The addition of assets under advisement reflects assets assigned to Towle in a model delivery program, as described in greater detail within this brochure. - Item 8 has been updated to reflect that under normal conditions, we generally expect portfolios in Towle's small cap value strategy to hold 30-100 positions.
+We have also updated our description of certain event risks. - Item 11 was updated to describe that employees sometimes engage in business activities outside of Towle, and that employees are prohibited from using their roles with any charitable or for-profit organization to solicit clients or investors for Towle investment advisory products.